It’s good to know that your Lloyds Bank Visa debit card is the easy way to pay for all your holiday essentials

 A flat fee, so no matter the cost of your purchase, you’ll be charged the same amount.
 So you decide when to pay with your Lloyds Bank Visa debit card or when to pay with your foreign currency.

-It’s useful to know that paying with your Lloyds Bank Visa debit card is usually cheaper than using it to withdraw money from an overseas ATM*.
+Paying with your debit card is usually cheaper than using it to withdraw money from an overseas ATM*.

 If you take out cash with your debit card you will be charged fees, which may be higher than when paying with your card.

-If you do decide to withdraw cash, it’s worth just checking the overseas ATM withdrawal limit so you know how much you can take out before attempting to withdraw any cash.
+If you do decide to withdraw cash, it’s worth checking the overseas ATM withdrawal limit so you know how much you can take out before attempting to withdraw any cash.
+Also use ATMs with the Visa logo, in well-lit and busy areas, preferably attached to established banks.

 It’s handy to have some foreign currency to pay for ice creams and drinks when you’re abroad, but for many, especially if you’re going all inclusive, you probably won’t need as much as you think.
 The temptation is if you’ve got it, you’ll end up spending it at the airport on things you really don’t need.